Bernardino de Gianotis

-Bernardino Zanobi de Gianotis (called Romanus; died 1541, Vilnius) was an Italian sculptor and architect active in the Kingdom of Poland and the Grand Duchy of Lithuania.
+Bernardino de Gianotis (called Romanus; died 1541, Vilnius) was an Italian sculptor and architect active in the Kingdom of Poland and the Grand Duchy of Lithuania.
 He is best known for his sculptural works; primarily tombstones for Polish and Lithuanian rulers and magnates.
-His most well-known architectural works are the reconstructions of the cathedrals in Płock (1531–34) and Vilnius (1534-41) after fires.
+His most well-known architectural works are the reconstructions of the cathedrals in Płock (1531–34) and Vilnius (1534–41) after fires.
+Since 1539 he also led the reconstruction and enlargement of the Palace of the Grand Dukes of Lithuania in Vilnius, however he died before it was finished.

 Biography

 Early life and work

 Although called "Romanus," he probably came from Florence, as he is occasionally referred to as "Florentinus," and his brother is called John of Florence.
 The nickname was probably due to his long stay in Rome and receiving his education there.
 He arrived in Poland in 1517.

 Kraków (c.
 1524 to 1537)

 Bernardino Zanobi de Gianotis was first working in Poland as a member of Bartolomeo Berrecci's group erecting the Sigismund Chapel in Kraków's Wawel Castle since 1524.
 It's possible that previously since 1519 worked together with Giovanni Cini of Siena on the construction of the canopy of the tomb of King Władysław Jagiełło.
 Cini and de Gianotis are credited with the construction of the so-called Zator altar in the Chapel of Queen Sophia in the Wawel Cathedral.
 On commission from Duchess Anna of Mazovia he made the tombstone of the Mazovian Dukes brothers Stanisław and Janusz at St. John's Collegiate Church in Warsaw in the years 1526–28.